The Fourth Operation

 i → ∞

-(one would have to prove that this is well defined, that it does not depend on the sequence).
+(this is well defined, that is, it does not depend on the sequence, because taking powers and roots are continuous functions).

 The trouble with generalizing this procedure (using root, the inverse for the first operand) is that, to repeat, it uses the fact that multiplication is commutative and associative.
 These two properties give a certain homogeneity to multiplication which allows us to turn a fraction 1/n into an integral root, and a fraction m/n into an integral power of that root.
 This will not work for the fourth operation.